 In June 1998, the SCCA was formed.
-The SCCA is a joint venture between the University of Washington Academic Medical Center (UWMC), Children's Hospital and Regional Medical Center (now Seattle Children's Hospital (Seattle Children's)), and the Center.
+The SCCA is a joint venture between the University of Washington Academic Medical Center (UWMC), Seattle Children's Hospital (Seattle Children's), and the Center.
 As a separately incorporated nonprofit corporation, the SCCA is organized for the purpose of developing and offering a comprehensive program of integrated cancer care services in the Northwest that will enhance the cancer research, teaching, and clinical programs of the Center, UWMC, and Seattle Children's.
 The SCCA is one of several Medicare-designated cancer hospitals in the United States.
 Members of the SCCA share equally in capital contributions and in the results of operations.
 The SCCA began operations in January 2001.
 The SCCA coordinates adult inpatient services with the UWMC and pediatric inpatient services with Seattle Children's, while operating its own ambulatory cancer care service facility.
 The Center is accounting for its interest in the SCCA under the equity method.

 Under the terms of the Members' Agreement, the Center has certain financial obligations to the SCCA, including funding its share of capital contributions.
-From 1998 through 2001, the Center contributed a total of \$13,562 in cash capital contributions, which have been recorded as beneficial interest in assets of SCCA on the consolidated statements of financial position.
+From 1998 through 2001, the Center contributed a total of \$13,562 in cash capital contributions, which have been recorded as beneficial interest in assets of SCCA on the consolidated statement of financial position.
 The Center's obligations to the SCCA were fully paid as of June 30, 2001.
 In addition, in 2001 the Center contributed its existing outpatient cancer care program valued at \$12,124, equipment, supplies, and other assets valued at \$1,800, and a ground lease valued at \$3,600 to the SCCA.
 The Center records the amortization of these contributed assets in investment income.

-The following is a summary of the SCCA's financial position and results as of and for the years ended June 30, 2016 and 2015:
+The following is a summary of the SCCA's financial position and results as of and for the years ended June 30, 2017 and 2016:

-2016 2015 Assets \$ 556,565 523,791 Liabilities Net assets \$ 163,085 393,480 187,969 335,822 Total liabilities and net assets \$ 556,565 523,791 2016 2015 Revenues Less expenses Plus nonoperating income/(loss) \$ 525,214 (473,690) 3,497 475,921 (441,517) (17,185) Excess of revenues over expenses 55,021 17,219 Grant contributions restricted for capital acquisition Net change in unrealized gains/(losses) on investments 21 (32) Increase in unrestricted net assets \$ 55,021 17,208
+2017 2016 Assets \$ 593,130 556,565 Liabilities Net assets \$ 153,861 439,269 163,085 393,480 Total liabilities and net assets \$ 593,130 556,565 2017 2016 Revenues Less expenses Plus nonoperating income \$ 548,164 (526,843) 23,434 525,214 (473,690) 3,497 Increase in unrestricted net assets \$ 44,755 55,021

 The Center has entered into service agreements to provide support services to the SCCA.
 The service agreements are for administrative services, facilities usage, and patient care housing.
-The Center recognized \$20,224 and \$16,956 of other income for the years ended June 30, 2016 and 2015, respectively, as a result of these agreements.
+The Center recognized \$24,420 and \$20,224 of other income for the years ended June 30, 2017 and 2016, respectively, as a result of these agreements.

-The Center recognized other income (see below) for the years ended June 30, 2016 and 2015, respectively, for fees associated with licenses, data collection, and research and development services provided by the Center to the SCCA.
+The Center recognized clinical service fee revenue (see note 15) for the years ended June 30, 2017 and 2016, respectively, for fees associated with licenses, data collection, and research and development services provided by the Center to the SCCA.